davidsword/sword-layouts/readme.txt

-=== Sword Layouts ===
+=== Gutenberg Tile Block ===
 Contributors:      davidsword
 Donate link:       https://davidsword.ca/🍺/
-Tags:              Gutenberg, Blocks, Layouts, Modern, Page Builder, Design Requires at least: 4.9.4
+Tags:              Gutenberg, Blocks, Layouts, Modern, Page Builder, Design Requires at least: 4.9.5
-Tested up to:      4.9.4
+Tested up to:      4.9.8
-Stable tag:        1.0.4
+Stable tag:        1.0.6
 Requires PHP:      5.6.0

-Layout blocks for Gutenberg that help create more interesting and modern WordPress pages.
+Tile block for Gutenberg that help create more interesting and modern WordPress pages.

 == Description ==

 Layout blocks for **[Gutenberg](https://wordpress.org/plugins/gutenberg/)** that create more interesting and modern page designs.

-= Current Layouts =

- - **TILE** (see screenshots)
 * Stagger small blurbs of text along side beautiful images
 * Creates a "magazine" style to your webpage
 * Fully responsive

- - 🚧 _..more on the way - this project is in a work in progress!_

 = Please Note =

 * 🚀 This is a beta plugin for the beta plugin [Gutenberg](https://wordpress.org/plugins/gutenberg/) - things will be rocky.
+* 🚧 This is a WIP, more layouts will be added and the plugin name will change to "Sword Layouts"
 * ⚠️ Please [open a support request](https://wordpress.org/support/plugin/sword-layouts) [or add as an issue on Github](https://github.com/davidsword/sword-layouts/issues) before summiting a negative review, *I'm happy to help,* please provide as much information as possible (screen recordings, WordPress and PHP versions, able-to-replicate instructions).

 = Big shouts to =